 The Withey lab is interested in enteric pathogens, how they cause diseases in humans, and their aquatic environmental reservoirs.
 Our primary focus is Vibrio cholerae, the causative agent of the severe diarrheal disease cholera.
 V. cholerae is an aquatic bacterium that causes disease when ingested by humans in contaminated water.
 After ingestion, V. cholerae alters its gene expression to produce virulence factors that result in disease.
 The two major virulence factors of V. cholerae in humans are the cholera toxin (CT) and the toxin co-regulated pilus (TCP).
 A complex network of transcription regulators controls expression of the genes involved in virulence, including those that encode CT and TCP, together with a collection of other genes whose exact roles in pathogenesis are unclear.
 The direct transcriptional activator of the majority of these virulence genes is ToxT protein, which is a member of the large AraC/XylS family of transcription regulators.
 An ongoing goal of the lab is to understand mechanistically how ToxT controls virulence gene expression in the human small intestine, leading to cholera.

 The current major research focus of the lab uses zebrafish as a natural animal model for V. cholerae.
 V. cholerae has been found in the intestines of numerous wild fish species and we developed the zebrafish model to better understand how V. cholerae interacts with hosts in the aquatic environment.
 V. cholerae colonizes the zebrafish intestinal tract simply by exposure in water, resulting in robust bacterial replication and leading to diarrhea in the fish.
 Infected fish can then transmit the disease to naïve fish via excreted V. cholerae.
-Thus this model in a natural V. cholerae host recapitulates the infectious cycle in humans.
-Current work includes: 1) identifying factors that are required for V. cholerae to colonize and survive in the fish, 2) determining how V. cholerae successfully competes for colonization with the abundant zebrafish intestinal microbiota, 3) investigating how bacterial and host gene expression patterns change during colonization and then escape from the host, and 4) assessing the zebrafish immune response to V. cholerae infection.
+Thus, this model in a natural V. cholerae host recapitulates the infectious cycle in humans.
+Current work includes: 1) identifying factors required for V. cholerae to colonize and survive in the fish, 2) determining how V. cholerae successfully competes for colonization with the abundant zebrafish intestinal microbiota, 3) investigating how bacterial and host gene expression patterns change during colonization and then escape from the host, and 4) assessing the zebrafish immune response to V. cholerae infection.

 - Nag, D., Farr, D.A., Raychaudhuri, S., and *Withey, J.H.
 “A novel zebrafish model for adherent-invasive Escherichia coli indicates protection from infection by treatment with probiotic E. coli Nissle.” iScience http:// doi.org/10.1016/j.isci.2022.104572 (2022)